-Some of the Syrian refugees will have significant social care needs.
-Making this accessible may be a high priority.
+Some refugees will have significant social care needs.
+Making social care support accessible may be a high priority.
 Many will not understand what social services is or the role of a social worker.
 Helping people to understand the range of services available to them and the value of these will ensure they are more willing to engage and have a better understanding of its benefits.

-Ensure clear referral pathways to assessment exist for those individuals in the SVPR who may have social needs.
+- Ensure clear referral pathways to assessment exist for individuals with social care needs.

-Be aware of what other organisations are supporting SVPR individuals and families and the range of services they offer.
+- Be aware of what other organisations in your area are supporting refugees and the range of services they offer.

-Provide a clear explanation of the purpose of the assessment and how you will inform the individual of the outcome.
+- Provide a clear explanation of the purpose of any assessment and how you will inform the individual of the outcome.

-The guide is intended to support commissioners and providers of social care services to work effectively with refugees and asylum seekers.
-It is based on the fact that refugees and asylum seekers have rights, including the right to a high quality of assessment and provision in response to their social care needs.
+The guide is intended to support commissioners and providers of social care services to work effectively with refugees.
+It is based on the fact that refugees have rights, including the right to a high quality of assessment and provision in response to their social care needs.
 The guide provides an overview of policy and practice relevant to asylum seekers and refugees.
-Social Care Institute for Excellence.
-Good practice in social care with refugees and asylum seekers.